School for Field Studies in Tanzania

-Eligibility: Minimum 3.0 GPA, 18 years of age, and at least one semester of college-level biology or ecology.
+Eligibility: Minimum 3.0 GPA, 18 years of age, and at least one semester of college-level biology or ecology (with a lab component).

-Description: Southern Kenya supports an array of animal species with large grazing herds of zebra, giraffe, gazelle, buffalo and topi.
-The acacia woodlands are alive with birdlife, and the rivers are home to hippos and crocodiles.
-In the Amboseli area large herds of elephants move across broad dusty plains to a series of wetland swamps.
-Near Tanzania’s Lake Manyara the Maasai Steppes are home to wildebeest, zebras, giraffes, tree-climbing lions and impressively tusked elephants.
+Description: Near Tanzania’s Lake Manyara the Maasai Steppes are home to wildebeest, zebras, giraffes, tree-climbing lions and impressively tusked elephants.
 The Maasai communities in the region, who depend on farming, grazing and tourism, attempt to maintain a traditional way of life.
 In this region the search for ecologically appropriate solutions to the conflict between food production and wildlife habitat is urgent.

 Academics: Students examine the many dimensions of regional ecological issues, specifically those involving human-wildlife interaction, through a case study approach, field work, and a directed research project.
 Students learn field research skills and live in close proximity to wildlife and local Maasai communities.
 In addition to learning some about East African tribal culture, students explore human-wildlife conflicts from the perspective of local ranchers, communities, and park rangers and have the chance to visit areas and meet residents inaccessible to most tourists.
 Required courses include Techniques of Wildlife Management, Wildlife Ecology, Environmental Policy and Socioeconomic Values, and Introduction to Swahili Language and East African Tribal Communities.
 The Directed Research course involves over 150 hours of coursework including instruction in research design and the completion of a field research project addressing a component of the semester's research objective.